verilylifesciences/medtimeline/README.md

 1. Clone this repository.
 1. Change into the `medtimeline` directory.
 1. Run `npm install` to install all dependencies.
-1. Run `ng serve --port 8000 --configuration dev_mock_DemoMockData` to run the application against the included mock data (note there is not data for all clinical concepts).
+1. Run `ng serve --port 8000 --configuration dev_mock_synth_data` to run the application against the included mock data (note there is not data for all clinical concepts).
-1. Visit http://localhost:8000 in your browser.

 ## Configuring your own server